-The activities of the Institute follow the “Wisconsin Idea” of applying the resources of the University to meet the need for information outside of the University’s boundary.
-The Institute achieves its mission through the exchange, creation, integration, transfer and application of knowledge.
-It provides forums for discussion, dialogue, and debate on public policy issues, often at the request of its members.
+The activities of WPUI follow the Wisconsin Idea of applying the resources of the University to meet the need for information outside of the University’s boundaries.
+WPUI achieves this mission through the exchange, creation, integration, transfer, and application of knowledge.
+WPUI provides forums for discussion, dialogue, and debate on public policy issues, often at the request of its members.
 Programs are often open to the public.
-Membership is not required to view the events posted on our website.
+Membership is not required to register for most WPUI programs.

 Balancing the demands of consumers, regulators, policymakers, and other stakeholders is a formidable task for utilities.
 By bringing together the resources of the University and the knowledge and experience of many other stakeholders, WPUI strives to provide bias-free opportunities in which issues can be discussed, knowledge enhanced, and alternatives and possible solutions identified.